-Ministry of Health is a central body of state administration for health care, health protection and other activities in the health service.
-State administration in the field of health protection is executed by the Ministry of Health and the Public Health Authority.
-The scope of the Ministry includes establishing radiation limits and conditions for radioactive waste management in terms of their potential impact on health.
-Public Health Authority prepares proposals on principal directions and priorities of the National Health Policy for the protection of health, assesses impacts of harmful factors on health of the population at the national level, manages, controls and coordinates the state administration in health protection against ionizing radiation.
+Ministry of Health of the Slovak Republic is a central body of state administration for health care, health protection and other activities in the health service.
+The public administration in the field of publich health care is performed by public health care authorities established by the Act No. 355/2007 Coll. on the protection, support and development of health care and on amendments to certain laws.
+The Ministry's competence includes, in accordance with the current scientific knowledge on the impact of physical, chemical and biological factors on public health, the setting of limits and values of permissible load by these factors, as well as exposure limits and conditions for the management of radioactive waste in terms of their potential impact on the public health.

+Public Health Authority of SR draws up proposals for the main directions and priorities of state health policy in the field of health protection, evaluates the impacts of harmful factors on the health of population at the national level.